 A lot of these types of campaigns revolve around charitable contributions.

 All of those commercials about the kids going hungry in far-away lands.

-The tv spots about the abused animals or the celebrities (2 for 1 special in those) with their adopted pets.
+What about the tv spots about the abused animals or the celebrities (2 for 1 special in those) with their adopted pets?

 They may all be great causes and do wonderful work, but they are a little shady in their advertising campaigns.